basil79/ads-manager/README.md

 // AdError
 adsManager.addEventListener('AdError', function(adError) {
   if(adsManager) {
-    // abort anything that currenlty doing on with AdsManager
+    // Removes ad assets loaded at runtime that need to be properly removed at the time of ad completion
-    // and reset to a default state adsManager.abort();
+    // and stops the ad and all tracking. adsManager.abort();
   }
   // ...